-MBASA is organized into nine committees and two sub-committees.
+MBASA is organized into nine committees and three special programs.
 The committees plan and provide many different activities each month.
-A few examples of past activities include: park days, field trips, monthly Book Group, monthly Writer’s Group, BBQs, kids’ soccer teams, fitness and nutrition classes, getting-to-know-you nights, service projects (hospital bags,military care packages, etc.), movie nights, ethnic cooking classes, Halloween and Easter parties, free clothing exchanges, craft and sewing classes, and education classes.
-You can read about some of our past activities and events at the MBASA Journal.
+A few examples of past activities include: play groups, field trips, monthly Book Group, bonfires, kids’ soccer teams, fitness and nutrition classes, getting-to-know-you nights, service projects (hospital bags, military care packages, etc.), movie nights, ethnic cooking classes, Halloween and Easter parties, free clothing exchanges, craft and sewing classes, and education classes.

 Joining a committee allows you to become more involved and get to know other spouses as you help to plan and carry out different activities.
 You do not have to join a committee’s planning team to participate in their activities.
 To join a committee, visit our Virtual Committee Fair.

 Use your creative talents to assist the presidency in communication with all members of MBASA.
 We will collect or take pictures of MBASA members to create a directory.
-We will also maintain the MBASA Website, Journal, Summer Internship blog, and the Having Fun in Utah Blog.
-This committee will oversee activities such as Leadership Seminars, Communication Improvement Activities, and Professional Development Classes (resumes, interviewing, networking), as well as classes on communication media such as photography, blogging, and graphic design.
+This committee will oversee activities such as Communication Improvement Activities, Professional Development Classes (resumes, interviewing, networking), as well as classes on communication media such as photography, blogging, and graphic design.

 The purpose of the Education Committee is to plan activities that will enrich the lives of the MBA spouses and their families through secular and spiritual learning.
 We will seek out individuals from within MBASA as well as the community to share their knowledge and expertise.
 This committee will oversee educational activities related to learning new skills and hobbies, spiritual education, and discussing topics that will strengthen the home and enlighten the mind.
 Some past activities have included making homemade Christmas gifts on a budget, children’s dance and music classes, a cooking series, morning brunch discussions based on Gospel topics, mini-classes that included instruction on parenting, dating your spouse, cutting hair, budgeting and so much more!
 We would love to tap into the talent and expertise that exists among us, so please consider how you might share your knowledge with us this coming year!